Posting to IRC using ActiveMQ

 Previously I wrote about querying your app using IRC and IRCCat.
-Well, that's not all IRCCat can be used for.
-It can also allow your application or platform to talk to you and let you know what's up.
-A source code commit, a user logging in or a server dying can all be pretty interesting information, and it's really easy to hook these into IRC using IRCCat.
+But that's only half the story.
+IRCCat can also let your applications talk to you.
+A source code commit, a user logging in, a server going down — these are all things worth knowing about, and they're surprisingly easy to pipe into IRC.

 #! /usr/bin/env ruby